duffman/tspath/README.md

 # TSPath
 #### TypeScript Path Alias Resolver

 ***

+:warning: **Important!** There have been reports of shaky behaviour when tspath is run with node 9.x, I am looking into the issue, if one of you who reported it happened to see where the problem occurs, please share :)

+***

 Everyone working in a TypeScript project that grows beyond a certains limit will